NOTE: This post was updated in September 2020 to reflect this year’s dates and information.

 Photo Courtesy of Paul Krummenacker via Liepold Farms

-Liepold Farms is celebrating 15 years of their annual fall festival, complete with a corn maze, pumpkin patch, hayrides, a pumpkin/apple slingshot, a children’s pavilion, and a dark maze!
-Starting September 5, you can purchase a complete pass to enjoy all activities; the pass costs $13 for adults and $11 for children ages 3–8.
-Pumpkins are 38 cents per pound!
+Liepold Farms is celebrating 16 years of their annual fall festival, complete with a corn maze, pumpkin patch, hayrides, a pumpkin/apple slingshot, a children’s pavilion, and a dark maze!
+Starting September 5, you can purchase a complete pass to enjoy all of the above-mentioned activities.

 Hood River, OR

 Nestled in the scenic Hood River Valley between Mt.
 Hood and Mt.
 Adams, Packer Orchards is a beloved destination in the fall for seasonal fruit, homemade baked goods, and of course — pumpkins.
 The farm shuts down in the first two weeks of September to prepare for fall festivities, including a corn maze, pumpkin picking, pumpkin bowling, fall treats, and much more!
-Packer Orchards will offer season passes for the first time in 2018, so you can return again and again all season long.
+Packer Orchards offered season passes for the first time in 2018, so you can return again and again all season long.

 Opening September 4, 2020 | Daily 9 a.m.–5 p.m.